-Currently in the state of Hawaii, there are estimated to be over 650 anchialine pools, approximately 90 percent of which occur on the island of Hawaii.
-Originally, only one pool located in the Park on the island of Hawaii was known to contain this species.
-During recent monitoring efforts by the State's Division of Aquatic Resources (DAR), Palaemonella burnsi has been found in multiple pools within the Manuka NAR (T. Sakihara, DAR, in litt.
+Currently in the state of Hawaii, there are an estimated 650 anchialine pools, approximately 90 percent of which occur on the island of Hawaii.
+Originally, only one pool located in the Park on the island of Hawaii was known to contain Palaemonella burnsi.
+During recent monitoring efforts by the States Division of

+Aquatic Resources (DAR), P. burnsi was found in a 21-pool complex within the Manuka NAR (Sakihara, in litt.
 2010).
-On the island of Maui, this species is found at three sites in the State's Ahihi-Kinau NAR (Brock 2004, pp. 30-57; Holthuis 1973, pp. 24-30; Maciolek, 1983, pp. 607-612).
+On the island of Maui, this species is found within three pool systems in the States Ahihi-Kinau NAR (Brock 2004, pp. 30-57; Holthuis 1973, pp. 24-30; Maciolek, 1983, pp. 607-612).